Franky Zapata: Flyboard Air

 Zapata's company, Z-AIR, had received a €1.3m grant from the French military in December 2018.
 However, he has said that the flyboard was not yet suitable for military use due to the noise it creates and the challenge of learning how to fly the device.

 In 2017, Zapata had provided the U.S. Army with demonstrations of the Flyboard Air (jet-powered hoverboard) referred to as the EZ-Fly in some news reports, which suggested the price per unit might be $250,000.
 A July 2019 report provided no indication of any serious interest by the American military as of that time for this new technology.

 On 5 August 2019, Zapata said that he was working on a flying car and had flown a prototype chassis powered by four gas turbines.
 "I need to finish building my flying car, I need to introduce it before the end of the year", he told BFM TV after his English Channel crossing.

+On July 14, 2019, Franky Zapata participated in the Bastille Day military parade riding his invention, the so-called "jet-powered hoverboard"; that model was powered by five turbines and fueled by kerosene.

 On 25 July 2019, Zapata attempted to cross the English Channel from Sangatte, France to St Margaret's Bay, near Dover, England using his Flyboard Air powered by five small jet turbines.
 The attempt required a mid-air refueling stop on a boat positioned in the Channel.
 Zapata successfully took off, but the refueling platform was moving due to waves, and he fell into the sea during the attempt, resulting in its failure.

 Zapata made a second attempt on 4 August 2019, after modifying the refueling procedure and using a larger boat.
 On this attempt he successfully completed the crossing in around 22 minutes, maintaining an average speed of approximately 170 km/h (110 mph) at a height of 15–20 meters (50–65 ft) above the water.
 He landed safely on British soil, becoming the first person to cross the English Channel using a jet-powered hoverboard.